 The Swedish Companies Registration Office provides a register over beneficial owners.
 Therefore, a starting point of your investigation may be to check their register.
 The customer’s risk profile, as well as your extended knowledge of the customer, may, in some cases, motivate further investigations to find out if there is one, or multiple, beneficial owners.

 More information on beneficial owners can be found on the Swedish Companies Registration Office’s web site.
+External link.

 Exceptions from the investigation obligation